 - domain (Container) The container that specifies the allowable values.
 Incoming values are passed to domain.contains(), and if True is returned, the value is accepted and returned. - cast (Callable, optional) A callable object.
-If specified, incoming values are first passed to cast, and the resulting object is checked for membership in domain class pyomo.common.config.InEnum(domain)
+If specified, incoming values are first passed to cast, and the resulting object is checked for membership in domain class pyomo.common.config.IsInstance(bases, document_full_base_names=False)